 Lodging and Meals

+For 2023 the rules revert back to pre-2021 levels of 50% deduction for eligible business meals.
 You may deduct the cost of your lodging and meals that are not entertainment related.
 Your meal deduction can include food, drinks, taxes, and related tips.
 Meals must not be lavish or extravagant.
 For information on the temporary 100% deduction for food or beverages from restaurants for tax years 2020-2022, please see here.

 Shipping and Baggage